 Parsnips are grown for their sweet, earthy tap roots.
-Biennials that are grown as annuals, parsnips are as easy to grow as their cousin the carrot.
+Biennials that are grown as annuals, parsnips are as easy to grow as their cousin, the carrot.
 Easy to grow they may be, but not without their share of diseases and pests.
-One such disease, parsnip leaf spot results in exactly what it sounds like – parsnips with spots on the leaves.
+One such disease, parsnip leaf spot results in exactly what it sounds like-- parsnips with spots on the leaves.
 While leaf spots on parsnips do not infect the root of the plant, parsnips with leaf spots will be more susceptible to other diseases and pest injury than healthy plants.

 What Causes Spots on Parsnips?

-Parsnips with spots on their leaves may also be infected with another fungus, Phloeospora herclei, which is primarily observed in late summer or early autumn crop in the United Kingdom and New Zealand.
+Leaf spot on parsnips is usually caused by the fungi Alternaria or Cercospora.
+The disease is favored by warm, wet weather where leaves are moist for lengthy periods of time.
+Parsnips with spots on their leaves may also be infected with another fungus, Phloeospora herclei, which is primarily observed in late summer or early autumn crops in the United Kingdom and New Zealand.

 Symptoms of Parsnip Leaf Spot

+In the case of leaf spot due to Alternaria or Cercospora, the disease shows as small to medium spots on the leaves of the parsnip plant.
+At onset they appear yellowish in color and later turn brown, merge together, and result in leaf drop.
 Parsnips with leaf spots as a result of the fungus P. herclei begin as small, pale green to brown spots on foliage that also merge to form large necrotic regions.
-Infected tissue is a grayish/brown.
+Infected tissue is a grayish brown.
 As the disease progresses, leaves die and fall prematurely.
 Severe infections result in tiny black fruiting bodies that ooze spores, creating characteristic white patches on foliage.

 Control for Parsnip Leaf Spot